mushcatshiro/CS-basics/Software Engineering/aws/database.md

   - creates a new table
   - import errors are available in CloudWatch logs

+### DocumentDB

+DocumentDB is the managed/AWS-implemented MongoDB.
+It has similar deployment concepts as Aurora, i.e. HA with replication across 3AZ.
+It stores, queries and indexes JSON data.
+Its storage automatically grows in increments of 10GB.
+It scales to workloads with millions of request per seconds.

+## Amazon Keyspaces (for Apache Cassandra)

+Managed Apache Cassandra compatible distributed NoSQL database service.
+It will be able to scale table up and down based on application traffic.
+Tables are replicated 3 times across multiple AZ and uses CQL (Cassandra Query Language).
+Provides single digit ms latancy at any scale, thousands of request per second.
+Similar to DDB, there are two capacity modes

+- on demand mode
+- provisioned mode with auto scaling

+Encryption, backup (PITR up to 35 days) are also options provided.
+It is commonly used for storing IoT device information, time series data and etc.

+## Amazon Neptune

+Fully managed graph database (think social network as the graph dataset).
+HA across 3 AZ with up to 15 read replicas.
+Build and run application with highly connected datasets (optimized for complex and hard queries).
+Stores billions of relations and query graph within ms range latency.
+Other use cases including storing knowledge graphs (Wikipedia), fraud detection, recsys and etc.

+## Amazon QLDB

+Quantum ledger database to record financial transactions.
+It is fully managed, serverless, HA, have replication across 3 AZ.
+It is used to review history of all changes made to application data over time.
+It is immutable such that no entry can be removed or deleted and it is cryptogrphically verifiable.
+2-3 times better performance than common blockchain ledger frameworks and allows user to manipulate date with SQL.

+> difference from Amazon Managed Blockchain is that there is QLDB has no
+> concept of decentralization, it is a centralized database owned by AWS and is
+> in accordance with financial regulation rules.

+## Amazon Timestream

+Fully managed, fast, scalable, serverless time series database.
+It automatically scales up and down based on capacity.
+Is can store and analyze trillions of events per day.
+It is 1000s faster and cost 1/10 of relational databases.
+The data storage is tiered such that recent data is in memory and historical data is in cost optimized storage.
+It is build in with time series analysis functions (near real time performance) and is able to run scheduled queries, multi-measure records and is SQL compatible.
+Data stored are encrypted in transit and at rest.

+> uses cases including IoT apps, operational apps, real time analytics and etc.

+Upstream compatibility

+- AWS IoT
+- KDS/lambda
+- AWS MSK

+Downstream compatibility

+- Amazon QuickSight
+- Amazon SageMaker
+- Grafana
+- any JDBC connection

 ## ElastiCache

 Managed redis and memcached that gives high performance and low latency (submiliseconds).
 Helps to reduce load on database and makes application stateless (potentially balance the EC2 instances).
 Supports cache invalidation strategy for data update.

+> managed and scheduled maintenance

 | feature | Redis | Memcached |
 |-|-|-|